rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 ## Tools to help you make custom Typst templates

-There are three tools that help a lot when creating custom Typst templates.
+Creating custom Typst templates can be challenging, especially when you’re new to Typst.
+There are some great tools that help a lot in this process.
 These are extensions that work only in Positron, but do not work in RStudio (this is the first time I’ve really felt like Positron has a clear advantage over RStudio).

 The first extension is [Typst LSP](https://open-vsx.org/extension/nvarner/typst-lsp).
 This extension allows you to see helpful tooltips when writing Typst code.
-For instance, when I write `report()`, I get a tooltip that shows me all of the possible arguments I can use with the `page()` function:
+For instance, when I write `page()`, I get a tooltip that shows me all of the possible arguments I can use with the `page()` function:

 ![](typst-lsp-animated.gif)

 This is helpful because I’m a relative Typst newbie and don’t have all of the functions and their arguments memorized yet.
+Typst LSP will also alert you when your syntax is off (something that happened to me a lot when writing this blog post!).

 A second extension to use is [Tinymist Typst](https://open-vsx.org/extension/myriad-dreamin/tinymist).
 I use this extension to automatically format my Typst code, keeping things neat, tidy, and easy to read.